 You’ll be able to set up a Fitbit family account right from your existing Fitbit account (if you don’t already have a personal account, you’ll be asked to create one).
 Once you’ve added your family members and created your child’s account, you’ll be able to toggle between “parent view” and “kid view” on your phone by re-entering your password.

 Parent view gives you control over whom your kid interacts with and insight into their day.
 Check their activity, sleep, and progress and approve their connections at any time via the Fitbit app.

-Fitbit Ace is available for preorder today on Fitbit.com for $99.95 in Power Purple and Electric Blue.
-It will be available in stores worldwide in the second quarter of 2018, including major North American retailers Amazon, Best Buy, Kohl’s, and Target.
+Fitbit Ace is available on Fitbit.com for $99.95 in Power Purple and Electric Blue.
+It’s also available in stores worldwide, including major North American retailers Amazon, Best Buy, Kohl’s, and Target.